This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 Continue to hold the bagel around your hand while you roll the seam back and forth on your counter.
 This will seal it closed.

 Line a sheet pan with parchment paper and sprinkle with a layer of cornmeal to prevent the bagels from sticking.
 You can use a small sheet pan at this point, if you want to.

 Arrange the bagels on the pan.
 Feel free to give them a little stretch if you didn’t make the hole big enough in the first place.

 Cover the blueberry bagels with plastic wrap, but give them room to expand.
 Allow them to proof at room temperature for 1 hour.
-They should look “poofy” at this point.
+They should look a little more “poofy” at this point.

 Keep them covered, and refrigerate them for 12 hours (a few hours longer should be fine).